-- Accident & Emergency Services provided in a hospital; - Inpatient hospital services relating to: general medicine, geriatric medicine, rehabilitation medicine, respiratory medicine and psychiatry of learning disability; and - Palliative Care services provided in a hospital.
+- Accident & Emergency Services provided in a hospital. - Inpatient hospital services relating to: general medicine, geriatric medicine, rehabilitation medicine and respiratory medicine; and - Palliative Care services provided in a hospital.

 In so far as they are provided within the following hospitals: